Updated on the 17th of September 2020

-Dealing with employee misconduct issues can be tricky even for the most seasoned business owner.
+Dealing with employee misconduct at work can be tricky even for the most seasoned business owner.
 If you have an employee who’s not meeting expectations, or is not behaving in an appropriate way, you must deal with the issue head-on and make a plan to improve it.

-Of course, there are varying degrees of employee misconduct, so how you deal with the issue head-on depends to some extent on the severity of the matter.
-Here are a few examples of what constitutes misconduct as opposed to serious misconduct.
+Of course, there are varying degrees or types of employee misconduct, so how you deal with the issue head-on depends to some extent on the severity of the matter.
+To understand how, it’s important to understand what employee misconduct examples look like.

 Whatever the issue, dealing with the matter head-on does not mean making a rash decision and firing someone on the spot.
 There are certain steps you need to follow.

-So, we’ve asked HR expert, Stephanie Hosking from our partner, Key Business Advisors, on how she helps her clients deal with tricky misconduct issues.
+So, we’ve asked HR expert, Stephanie Hosking from our partner, Key Business Advisors, on how she helps her clients deal with tricky conduct issues in the workplace.

 EH: Stephanie, thanks for joining us today.
 Handling employee misconduct is a vexed issue for business owners.
 What advice do you give your clients?

-SH: You know, the very best way to deal with employee misconduct is to prevent it happening in the first place.
+SH: You know, the very best way to deal with conduct issues is to prevent misconduct in the workplace from initially happening.
 You can minimise the chance of issues arising by fostering a work environment where expectations are clear.
 A great way to do this is by having a workplace code of conduct, and the right workplace policies in place.
 All uniformly communicated and consistently enforced.

-Your workplace policy manual is not so much an HR document but one of the most important business documents you have.
+Your workplace policy manual is not so much an HR document, but one of the most important business documents you have.
 It’s your set of guidelines on how your people should act, and what they can and can’t do as an employee of your business.
-A good policy manual includes a code of conduct, and a policy for managing underperformance, where you define misconduct and the consequences, outlining your processes for dealing with such behaviour.
+A good policy manual includes a code of conduct, and a policy for managing underperformance.
+This is where you define workplace misconduct and the consequences that outline your process for dealing with such behaviour.

 Your policy manual should also include other policies covering any areas of behaviour you expect from your staff, such as: